liuyishengalan/ThinkPad-P52-Hackintosh/README.md

 - USB storage (at least 8 Gigabyte)
 - Broadcom DW1560 or DW1830 WLAN PCIE card (DW1830 requires modified antenna)

-## BIOS Configration
+## BIOS Configuration
 - Boot mode: UEFI
+- Display mode: Hubrid Graphics
-- security boot should be disabled
+- security boot- disabled
-- Storage mode: AHCI
+- Storage mode: AHCI (If you are in RST mode, you need to switch it to AHCI mode)

 ## Full Compatibility
 - Boot clover with UEFI mode